 As described in the FEIR, the CVBMP would not increase runoff flows or exceed the capacity of the existing stormwater system.
 Under the Project, stormwater would be captured and conveyed within bioretention/biofiltration gardens proposed on the Project Site.
 Additional drainage improvements include new storm outfalls proposed by the Phase IA Improvements for the RHCC project to the east of the Project Site, as well as a new 18-inch to 24-inch outfall from the stormwater improvements on the west side of the Project Site that would provide drainage from the new stormwater treatment areas.
 Lastly, per the stormwater/drainage analysis prepared for the Project, with implementation of drainage improvements, the Project would not exceed the capacity of existing or planned stormwater drainage systems.
-Thus, stormwater from the Project would not exceed the capacity of existing or planned stormwater drainage systems.
 The Project would have a similar effect on stormwater drainage systems as analyzed in the FEIR.
 No new mitigation would be required.
 Therefore, the Project would not have any new significant impacts or create substantially more severe impacts than identified in the FEIR